4 min read

 Commerce Trust fees

-When named to serve as trustee or personal presentative/executor we charge a one-time estate settlement fee in addition to our irrevocable trust management fees.
+When named to serve as trustee or personal representative/executor we charge a one-time estate settlement fee in addition to our irrevocable trust management fees.
 Additional fees may apply based on the holdings of the estate.
 Depending on the nature of the assets held in the trust/estate, fees for real estate, closely held business interests, tax preparation, and special services may apply.
 Contact your Commerce Trust wealth management team to discuss your needs.

 Estate settlement with Commerce Trust